intel/libvpl/examples/api2x/hello-decode/README.md

-# `hello-transcode` Sample
+# `hello-decode` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform simple video transcode.
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) 2.X API to perform a simple video decode.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
+| Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
+|                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
-| Software         | Intel® oneAPI Video Processing Library(oneVPL) CPU implementation
+| Software         | Intel® oneAPI Video Processing Library(oneVPL)
-| What You Will Learn | How to use oneVPL to transcode a MJPEG encoded video file to H.265 encoded video file
+| What You Will Learn | How to use oneVPL to decode an H.265 encoded video file
 | Time to Complete | 5 minutes

-The hello-transcode sample currently only supports Software mode.

 ## Purpose

-This sample is a command line application that takes a file containing a JPEG video elementary stream as an argument, decodes it, and encodes the output with oneVPL and writes the encoded output to the file `out.h265` in H.265 format.
+This sample is a command line application that takes a file containing an H.265 video elementary stream as an argument.
+Using oneVPL, the application decodes and writes the decoded output to a file `out.raw` in raw format.

+Native raw frame output format: CPU=I420, GPU=NV12.

 ## Key Implementation details

 | Configuration     | Default setting
 | ----------------- | ----------------------------------
 | Target device     | CPU
-| Input format      | MJPEG video elementary stream
+| Input format      | H.265 video elementary stream
-| Output format     | H.265 video elementary stream
+| Output format     | I420
-| Output resolution | same as input
+| Output resolution | same as the input

 ## License